MWRuszczycky/btx/README.md

 ##### Editing entries: `edit`

-**Note: the behaviour of `edit` is still unstable in that if you make an error when editing the reference so that it fails to parse, the script will quit with an error.
-This will be fixed soon.**

 *btx* is intended to do one and only one thing, which is the management of BibTeX bibliographies and not edit the individual entries.
 Therefore, this task is handed off to your favorite text editor using the `edit` command.
 For example, suppose you have a bibliography `animals.bib` containing the reference `Cats2016` and you want to add another author, delete the `publisher` field and fix a typo in the title.
 If your editor of choice is *Vim*, then you could run the script
 ```
 btx in animals.bib, get Cats2016 and edit vim